soccermetrics/soccermetrics-client-py/README.md

 ## API Credentials

 You'll need your Soccermetrics API credentials to use the `SoccermetricsRestClient`.
-These get passed to the constructor or via environment variables.
+These get passed to the constructor directly or via environment variables.

 ```python
 from soccermetrics.rest import SoccermetricsRestClient